briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 [paru]: https://github.com/Morganamilo/paru

 For any of the [AUR helpers], you will still need to install them manually the first time.
-Afterwards, they can usually update themselves, but it's still good to know how to install [AUR] packages manually for when it occasionally fails.
+Afterwards, they can usually update themselves, but they will occasionally fail for various reasons, so it's good to know how to install [AUR] packages manually.

 ```sh
 $ cd /tmp